vibhorag101/Dry-Bean-Prediction/README.md

 We observe that area is directly related to the perimeter and that the BOMBAY class tends to have the highest area and perimeter.
 ![image](https://user-images.githubusercontent.com/76804249/197333587-22dbab8d-bf16-4fea-a63a-b56dd64ba369.png)

 - We now make the Boxplots for Area and perimeter to check for the outliers in the data.
 We find there are a lot of outliers in the data.
 ![image](https://user-images.githubusercontent.com/76804249/197333616-6aea0422-dc67-44c6-a317-56e3bf7a5370.png)

 - We now plot a pairplot to given the pairwise correlation between of the columns using sns.pairplot() function.
 A high positive correlation means that the columns are highly positively related and a high negative correlation means that the columns are highly negatively related.
 The correlation can take values between [– 1,1] and a low absolute values indicates low correlation.
 ![image](https://user-images.githubusercontent.com/76804249/197333650-742eee91-497f-46b8-b8f9-f65c0066d9a1.png)

 ### **The analysis drawn from the data are**
-•	There are no null values in the dataset.
+- There are no null values in the dataset and 68 duplicate values.
-•	We can see that the DERMASON is the most abundant class while BOMBAY is the least abundant class
+- We can see that the DERMASON is the most abundant class while BOMBAY is the least abundant class
-•	BOMBAY class has the highest area and perimeter while the DERMASON class the lowest.
+- BOMBAY class has the highest area and perimeter while the DERMASON class the lowest.
-•	There are many outliers in the area and perimeter in the dataset
+- There are many outliers in the area and perimeter in the dataset
-•	BOMBAY Class has high Major and Minor Axis length and Minor Axis Length.
+- BOMBAY Class has high Major and Minor Axis length and Minor Axis Length.
-•	ConvexArea and Area have a direct correlation. i.e., As ConvexArea increases the Area increases.
+- ConvexArea and Area have a direct correlation. i.e., As ConvexArea increases the Area increases.

 ## Part 3
 - TCA helps us to analyse high dimensional data.
 It first measures the similarities in a high n dimensional space and then convert it to JOINT PDF to retain and reflect the probability as accurately as possible.